mosip/documentation/docs/server-hardware-requirements.md

 |External IAM (for Rancher)||
 |Disaster recovery(DR)||

-{% hint style="warning" %}DR would increase compute and storage requirements significantly.
-It is expected that System Integrator works out the appropriate DR strategy and arrive at an estimate. {% endhint %}
+{% hint style="warning" %}DR would significantly increase compute and storage requirements.
+It is expected that System Integrator works out the appropriate DR strategy and arrives at an estimate. {% endhint %}